 The Positives and Negatives of Trading in Penny Stocks

 Penny stocks have a bad reputation in the investment world.
-A penny stock is a cheap stock, usually less than $5 per share, that can either be sold on a typical marketplace like NASDAQ or in more dangerous over the counter markets.
-The problems surrounding penny stocks with fraud and scams generally happen to people who purchase their stocks from the unregulated markets like the Pink sheets or OTC.
+A penny stock is a cheap stock, usually less than $5 per share, that can either be sold on a typical marketplace like NASDAQ or in more dangerous over-the-counter markets.
+The problems surrounding penny stocks with fraud and scams generally happen to people who purchase their stocks from unregulated markets like the Pink Sheets or OTC.
 However, that doesn’t necessarily mean that buying your stocks from a regulated space will protect you from any major losses.
-Penny stocks are dangerous, lucrative, and often highly risky investments.
-However, sometimes, they can pay off if you know how to choose the right investments.
+Penny stocks are dangerous, lucrative, and often highly risky investments, so should be a small part of any portfolio, alongside more traditional stocks and shares, such as dividend stocks (which you can click here to learn more about), so that you won’t be putting all your eggs in one basket.
+However, sometimes penny stocks can pay off if you know how to choose the right investments.

 The Positives of Penny Stocks

 There is a positive side to investing in penny stocks despite what some people might think.
 For instance, many of the biggest companies in the world started off as penny stocks, with nothing to prove to investors that they were going to become anything more than a wasted investment.
 There are many fantastic companies out there today that are trading for pennies while they continue to grow market share and build amazing products.
 If you’re lucky enough to choose the right company, you could set yourself up for huge wins.

 Additionally, penny stocks can set you up for quick rewards in the right circumstances.
 You could end up earning some serious money fast if you bet on the right horse, so to speak.
 The majority of penny stock investors only need to invest a very small amount of cash into a penny stock to win big if they choose the right investment.
 This means that you don’t necessarily need to risk a lot of money.